mtna/rds-r/rdsData.md

 The **select** function will return an **rds.dataset** object, which contains metadata (**rds.metadata**), data (**data.frame**), and info (**data.frame**).
 The **rds.metadata** object has methods that allow for quick and convenient access to the variable and classification metadata that is returned with the select query.

 For the sake of brevity and saving space in our HTML browser, we will limit the output to the first 10 rows returned by the query.
-Notice that in the info section returned data we can tell if there is more data to be returned for this query.
+Notice that in the info section returned we can tell if there is more data to be returned for this query.
 Both columns and records can be paged by adjusting the **limit**, **offset**, **colLimit**, or **colOffset.** parameters.

 ``` r
 trumanData <- select("http://localhost:8080/rds/api/catalog/","test","NES1948",cols="$truman",limit=10)